 Kate Raworth misses the real relevance of the ‘Tragedy‘, as do both the opposing views of Garrett Hardin and Elinor Ostrom.
 Raworth rightly notes that the commons cited by Ostrom were not open access commons at all, but carefully managed co-operative schemes.
 Easter Island demonstrates that Hardin was correct, but only in the specific circumstances of an expanding society meeting limits to that expansion for the first time in their history.

 Fracking is not mentioned in ‘Doughnut’.
 That is a true example of open access exploitation and how the dynamics of the Tragedy operate as limits to expansion are reached.
 As long as a short term profit seems likely, the first company to back off in order to preserve the environment does nothing of the kind.
-They merely miss out on an opportunity and put themselves at a disadvantage.
+They merely miss out on an opportunity and lose market share.

-I have recently received a critique of my case for the UBI, suggesting that its Achilles’ Heel was funding it as the sources of public revenue fell, or even collapsed as manufacturing gave way to repair and re-use etcetera.
+I have recently received a critique of my case for the UBI, suggesting that its Achilles’ Heel was funding it as the sources of public revenue fell, or even collapsed as manufacturing gave way to repair and re-use and recycle, which will decimate swathes of current wealth producing industry.
 But which of the three alternative welfare provisions just mentioned will best cope with this?
 If Kate Raworth has something up her sleeve I have not thought of she does not spell it out.

 Land Value Tax, and an element of Wealth Tax will shift revenue raising away from ecologically damaging to neutral sources, but it is likely at all events to entail rather more drastic redistribution than has happened within living memory, if ever.